Jewish Historical Society of Memphis and the Mid-South offers a

 members of the Jewish community, an effort which is ongoing.
 The

-genealogies, histories, and interviews are housed in the JHS section of
+genealogies, histories, and interviews are housed in the JHSMM section of

 the Temple Israel Archives.
 Interviews are video/audio taped.
 The index

 completed interviews is now available on this website.
-Click on Oral Interviews General
+Click on Oral Histories or Exodus Project Interviews

 Society plans trips to sites of Jewish cultural interest.
 We have

 visited such destinations as Natchez, MS; Hot Springs, AR; Little Rock,

 AR, a trip which included the Clinton Library; and Philadelphia, PA,